masrenda/reivim/README.md

 ### Snippets

-If we look at the directory structure of the `snippets` folder, there is one file in each folder there that should not be changed, namely: `package.json`
+If we look at the directory structure of the `snippets` folder, there's one file in each folder there that shouldn't be renamed, namely: `package.json`

 ```bash
 snippets